bitstuffing/cloudedge/README.md

 including some tricks.

 # LICENSE
-All the code in all files, including display drivers, is released under CC 4.0 license, developed by @bitstuffing with love.
+All the code in all files, is released under CC 4.0 license and developed by
+@bitstuffing with love.
 Basically you're able to learn, read, edit and use that, but if you use that code you MUST reference the author.
 Don't sell any fraction of this code, without the explicit permission of the author.